 Verification requires confirming:

 Only after verification is complete should the NCR be formally closed, with a closure date and verifier signature recorded.
-For externally raised NCRs, the full response package — root cause analysis, corrective and preventive actions, evidence, and effectiveness confirmation — must be submitted through MYeHALAL.
-JAKIM reviewers assess whether the response addresses the root cause or only the symptom.
-Responses that close the immediate finding without resolving the underlying system gap are frequently rejected and returned for revision.
+For externally raised NCRs, the response must be submitted in writing, formally, addressing the corrective action taken directly and specifically, with supporting documents (schedules, receipts, halal certificates, invoices) and photographic evidence, through MYeHALAL.
+Responses that fail to specifically and directly address the corrective action taken are frequently rejected and returned for revision.

 Individual NCRs are assessed in isolation.
 Patterns of NCRs are assessed as signals about your compliance system's architecture.